noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 spamEgg match
     c​ase (x, y) => ???
-// via a def using a partial function (with curly braces) with a case expression spamEgg.map {​ case (x, y) => ??? }
+// via a def using a partial function (with curly braces) with a case expression
+// partial fns get their type annotations from the outer fn, in this case map spamEgg.map {​ case (x, y) => ??? }
 // via index params
 spamEgg.groupMap(_._1)(_._2) // first and second element in two parameter lists